Rotterdamsche Droogdok Maatschappij: The first floating drydocks

 The small drydock Prins Hendrik-dok I would be suitable for ships of up to 350 feet and 3,000 tons It would be operated by electric engines driving four pumps.
-On 13 July 1903 the small drydock was towed into the dock harbor.
-It had been towed from Scotland by the Zwarte Zee and Lauwerszee tugboats of Smit's tugboat service.
-On 13 August the small drydock was taken in use when the Batavier I of the Batavier Line was the first ship to use it.
+On 13 July 1903 Prins Hendrik-dok I was towed into the dock harbor.
+It had been towed from Scotland by the tugboats Zwarte Zee and Lauwerszee of Smit's tugboat service.
+On 13 August Prins Hendrik-dok I was taken into service.
+The passenger ship Batavier I of the Batavier Line was the first ship to use the floating drydock.

 The big drydock also known as Prins Hendrik-dok II would have a lift capacity of 8,000 tons and be suitable for ships of up to 500 feet length.
-The big drydocks was 438 feet long, 96 feet 6 inches wide and could lift 7,500 tons.
+The big drydock was 438 feet long, 96 feet 6 inches wide and could lift 7,500 tons.
 It was of the self-docking type made of 6 six connected, but different pontoons.
 Each of these could be decoupled so it could be repaired and painted.
 It was operated electrically and had six 16 inch centrifugal pumps.
 Each of these could pump 1200 tons of water in an hour.
 Each pump had its own engine powered by an electrical power station on shore.
 On 31 July 1903 the first part of the drydock was launched, and in the evening the second part.
 The big drydock had a rough journey in the Irish Sea.
 It faced such bad weather that the tugboats were steaming for days without making progress.
 The weather also significantly damaged the drydock.
 On 3 September 1903 the big drydock arrived in Rotterdam.
 The Spanish steamer Noviembre was the first ship that tried to use it.
 The dock could not be made dry, and so the Noviembre left it again on 25 September and went to a community drydock.
 The problems were solved by 25 November 1903.
 On 30 December 1903 the final trials were held when the big steamer Lübeck from Lübeck used the dock.